DhruvMenon2003/catechol-sensing/README.md

 ---
 ## How to Use
-Double click icon availabble on home scren to open prototype interface.
+**Modern Interface**: Double-click the app icon on the home screen to launch the modern CustomTkinter-based interface.
-To edit code , open Documents Folder.
-Open Python3.
+**For Development**:
+- Open Documents Folder and launch Python3
-Code for the Prototype Development Interface and App is located within this directory.
+- Code for the Prototype Development Interface and App is located within this directory
-Do not move files out of directory.
-Make modifications without changing file name.
+- **Do not move files out of directory**
+- Make modifications without changing file names

 ## System Architecture
+**Workflow Steps**:
+1. Welcome page with system information
+2. Sample insertion verification
+3. pH buffer configuration (ABS+PBS, target pH 6.5)
+4. Real-time calibration monitoring with safety assessment
+5. Automated concentration calculation and risk classification
 ### Overview
 ```
 Electrochemical Sensor (LMP91000)